JorjaKark/FSI-LABS-9/LOGBOOK9.md

 ![Figure 18](./screenshots/screenshots-week9/task5/t5-1.png)
 <figcaption><strong>Figure 18</strong> – Using <code>dd</code> to overwrite a single ciphertext byte at offset 299.</figcaption>

+To prepare the files for controlled corruption, the directory was inspected to confirm the presence of the original ciphertexts, and duplicate versions (`corrupted_*.bin`) were created for modification:

  ![Figure 19](./screenshots/screenshots-week9/task5/t5-2.png)
-<figcaption><strong>Figure 19</strong> – Directory state after duplicating ciphertext files and preparing corrupted versions.</figcaption>
+<figcaption><strong>Figure 19</strong> – Directory state showing original ciphertext files and duplicated <code>corrupted_*.bin</code> versions prepared for corruption.</figcaption>

 ### **4. Decrypting the corrupted ciphertext**